RUSSIA: More literature, website and video bans, but one partially overturned

 On 5 February 2015, Tatarstan's Prosecutor's Office released a statement clarifying its "official position" on the al-Bukhari hadith.
 It acknowledged "the indisputable religious, scientific and historical authority of Imam al-Bukhari for all Muslims".
 It stresses that "none of the available printed translations of Hadith of Imam al-Bukhari is prohibited from distribution in the Russian Federation" and may be freely used by the Muslim community, in both the Tatar and Russian languages.

-A spokesman for Tatarstan's Prosecutor's Office emphasised to Forum 18 on 17 March that the District Court ruling applies only to the automatic Google Translate version of the text.
+A spokesperson for Tatarstan's Prosecutor's Office emphasised to Forum 18 on 17 March that the District Court ruling applies only to the automatic Google Translate version of the text.

 Despite the cessation of appeal proceedings, Tugushev has cautiously welcomed the outcome of the case.
 "In some ways, it is [a positive result]", he said on Facebook on 7 February, "especially considering the comments of the prosecutors, who confirmed that nobody is calling into question the official translations of Sahih al-Bukhari".
 He remarked, "I hope in the future this never happens".